The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 The last Technical Finish / Devilment should be delayed to line up with when the potion comes off cooldown (which occurs as you are dodging into second Irresistible Grace).

-For the enrage sequence, it makes sense for players to get jailed in the order of how much damage they do with lowest damage getting jailed first.
-Since DNC does the least amount of damage at that point in the fight for the DPS jobs (especially outside of Technical / Devilment), DNC should go into the 5th jail.
-If you have a GNB in your group, consider having the DNC go into the 4th jail and the GNB going into the 5th jail since they get more out of their No Mercy window (especially getting off a last usage of Gnashing Fang combo, Sonic Break, and Bow Shock) and need more time to get everything off.
+For the enrage sequence, it makes sense for players to get zjailed in the order of how much damage they do with lowest damage getting Jailed first.
+Since DNC does the least amount of damage at that point in the fight for the DPS jobs (especially outside of Technical / Devilment), DNC should go into the 5th Jail.
+If you have a GNB in your group, consider having the DNC go into the 4th Jail and the GNB going into the 5th Jail since they get more out of their No Mercy window (especially getting off a last usage of Gnashing Fang combo, Sonic Break, and Bow Shock) and need more time to get everything off.
 This GNB burst also does more damage than getting off a couple of proc GCDs from the DNC’s Flourish.
-The difference between 4th and 5th jail for DNC does not affect how many Standard Finishes you can get off in that final phase as well, so ultimately it can be a net gain for your group for DNC to go 4th jail and GNB to go 5th jail.
+The difference between 4th and 5th Jail for DNC does not affect how many Standard Finishes you can get off in that final phase as well, so ultimately it can be a net gain for your group for DNC to go 4th Jail and GNB to go 5th Jail.